Lofi Girl: Mascot

 Lofi Girl streams are accompanied by an animation of a girl studying or relaxing who has come to be known as the Lofi Girl, the Lofi Study Girl, or the "24/7 lofi hip hop beats" girl (officially named Jade).
+She is depicted with headphones on, occasionally glancing at her cat sitting on the windowsill.
 The channel began using the Lofi Girl for its streams in March 2018.

 Creator Dimitri Somoguy originally used the character Shizuku Tsukishima from the Studio Ghibli film Whisper of the Heart (1995) as the face of the channel, with footage of her studying or writing used in the streams.
 When the popularity of the streams ultimately led to the channel being taken down for copyright violations, Somoguy decided to maintain the Ghibli-esque aesthetic but with an original character and put out a call for artists.

 One of the artists who responded was Juan Pablo Machado.
 Originally from Colombia, Machado moved to Lyon in 2013 to study at the École Émile-Cohl, after a stint at the art school of Bogotá.
 In September 2018, during his last year of his master's degree, he decided to respond to a call for tenders received by his school.
 The tender from ChilledCow called for a "student busy revising for her classes, with Miyazaki-esque visuals."
 Machado, who was not previously familiar with the lo-fi aesthetic, decided to send in his sketches.
 Several positions were tested for the Lofi Girl, including a lying position, at the end of which she would return to her initial position; this did not carry over into the final product because it took too long to animate.
-The background was originally plain black in order to save animation time, but Machado eventually decided to place La Croix-Rousse (Lyon, France) in the window instead.
+The background was originally plain black in order to save animation time, but Machado eventually decided to place La Croix-Rousse (Lyon, France) in the window instead..

+The view through the window of Lofi Girl's study is La Croix-Rousse hill in Lyon, France.

 On 11 November 2023, Lofi Girl's X (formerly Twitter) account posted a shot of her gazing longingly out the window.
 In a picture posted on 12 November, she pondered a framed photograph.
 Shortly after, both she and "Synthwave Boy" disappeared from their respective streams, and their streams were replaced by a stream of a snowflake forming over the course of several hours.
 When the snowflake finished forming, a new animated music video premiered featuring both Lofi Girl and a Synthwave Boy.